wincey-ds/yrbss-suicide-risk-thesis/README.md

-# Predicting Suicide-Related Risk Among Adolescents Using Machine Learning
+**Predicting Suicide-Related Risk Among Adolescents Using Machine Learning**

 This repository contains the code used for my Master Thesis in Data Science & Society at Tilburg University.

-## Project description
+Project description:

 This project uses the 2023 Youth Risk Behavior Survey (YRBSS) middle school state dataset to predict suicide-related risk among adolescents.
 The target variable indicates whether a student reported at least one suicide-related risk indicator: seriously considering suicide, making a suicide plan, or attempting suicide.